spncrptrsn/spncrptrsn.github.io/abst_design.md

 [Armor-Based Saving Throws](https://steamcommunity.com/sharedfiles/filedetails/?id=1157299447) is my attempt to inject a little bit of D&D-style debuffing and XCOM-style risk management gameplay into D:OS 2.
 Implementing a fully stat-based saving throw system would have thrown out what was great about 'health bar' armor: how it allows the player to point to a unit and know exactly how vulnerable it is; how it makes the player work for debuffs by softening up a target first.
 ABST retains these strengths, but turns a unit's percentage of armor remaining into their _chance_ to resist physical or magic debuffs.

 This is accomplished with scripting, by altering instances of the FetchCharacterApplyStatusData event, which filters incoming status effects before they are resolved on targets.
-Each time this event fires, it now calls a custom function that 'rolls' a d100 (plus caster bonuses) against a target's armor percentage (plus target bonuses), nullifying the status if the target's score is greater.

 ```
 EVENT ABSTCharacterSetChilled
 VARS